adarsh9780/easyvenv/README.md

 	- Add ability to delete multiple venvs at one go

 #### CHANGES
-- Instead of adding new variables to bashrc, create aliases
+- Instead of adding new variables to bashrc, create aliases - Done
-- All the aliases will be stored in `~/.venvs3/aliases`
+- All the aliases will be stored in `~/.venvs3/aliases` - Done

 #### CONTACT
 Please reach out to me at `adarshmaurya7@gmail.com` for any bug